ArianAghamohseni/Sentiment_Analysis/README.md

 The project is divided into several parts, each addressing specific aspects of sentiment analysis and data exploration:

-- **Part 1: Data Exploration:** In this section, we delve into the dataset's distribution, identify top reviewers, analyze review text lengths, and spotlight the highest-rated products and brands.
+- **Part 1: Data Exploration:** In this section, we dive into the dataset's distribution, identify top reviewers, analyze review text lengths, and spotlight the highest-rated products and brands.

 - **Part 2: Aspect-Based Sentiment Analysis:** Part two is all about aspect-based sentiment analysis.
 We aim to understand how users feel about product warranties.
 This section provides detailed instructions on tackling this task.